mixmesh/keydir/demo/README.md

 * alice-bank-id.key has two User IDs, i.e. "alice" is the unadorned primary User ID and "MM-PNO:20170101239" identifies the Mixmesh Personal Number.
-The personal number is mandatory for a key to be created on the keydir server using Bank ID authentication.
+The personal number is mandatory for a key which is to be created on the keydir service using Bank ID authentication.
 The primary User ID also functions as the Mixmesh Nym.

 * bob.key has two User IDs, i.e. "bob" is the unadorned primary User ID and "MM-NYM:bob" identifies the Mixmesh Nym (both are the same